rs-tml/rcss/README.md

 disable-styles = false # If set to true will force `rcss-macro` to remove style strings from macro output.
 ```

 Note: `disable-styles` can be ignored by `rcss-macro` if `rcss-bundler` was added after the first build.
 One can use `cargo clean -p rcss-macro` or `cargo clean -p rcss-macro --target-dir target/front` (in case of cargo-leptos) to force cargo rebuild `rcss-macro`.

+## Known issues:
+1. `rcss-bundler` should be used only from one root crate.
+If you have multiple crates that use `rcss-bundler`, or workspace that share building artifacts of multiple root crates in one target directory - it will cause a conflict with configuring.
+For example, if one root crate sets `disable-styles=true` and one does not, the `rcss-bundler` will throw a warning and use `disable-styles=false` for all workspace/crates.

+2. Currently, CSS parsing errors are not fully integrated with rust diagnostics messages, so if you have invalid CSS syntax it will just throw a generic error, without highlighting the exact place of the error.

+3. Unquoted text in macros has a few limitations like it can't contain single quotes `'` or unfinished braces (like `{` or `(`).
+This is because of the way Rust provides TokenStream to macro.

+4. Unquoted text doesn't work well with `em` units and some hex numbers that start with number and has letter `e` (like `#0ed`) because rust parses them as exponential number literals, and expecting a number after `e` instead of a letter "m".

+For problems 3-4, one can use interpolation as workaround `#{"3em"}` with quoted text inside.

 ## Macro implementation details:
 There are two ways of writing function macros in Rust.